 Educate to Advocate

-Every year in January, and prior to Disability Day on the Hill, the Policy team hosts a training for trainees, students, researchers, health care professionals, service providers, educators, individuals with disabilities, and family members to provide information and tools to promote disability policy advocacy.
+Every year, just before Tennessee Disability Day on the Hill, the Policy team hosts a training for trainees, students, researchers, health care professionals, service providers, educators, individuals with disabilities, and family members to provide information and tools to promote disability policy advocacy.
 The training generally includes a panel of experienced advocates, legislative staff, and a legislator, who share tips about how and why to tell your stories to elected officials.
 It also includes updates on key state and federal issues, and provides a hands-on activitiy to help participants shape their stories for advocacy work.

 Disability Day on the Hill

 Disability Day on the Hill is an opportunity to meet with state legislators at the Capitol to talk about issues important to individuals with disabilities and their families.
 Disability agencies, individuals with disabilities, family members, and advocates from across the State participate.
 The VKC UCEDD's role in Disability Day on the Hill varies from year to year.
 Involvement has included activites like UCEDD staff and faculty meetings with legislators, education through Kindred Stories of Disability and Educate to Advocate (see above), communication activites like recording Day on the Hill speakers, and interviewing participants about their experiences, and more.